-You may or may not have heard of about the Exchange System.
-It is one method of many.
-Others include: measuring, eye-balling, the plate method, and carb counting.
+You may or may not have heard of about the exchange system, but it is only one method of many.
+Others include measuring, eye-balling, the plate method, and carb counting.

-The plate method is the easiest of the bunch.
+The plate method is often the easiest of the bunch.
 This method involves managing the portions of different foods on your plate, making sure that ½ of your meal plate is filled with non-starchy vegetables, ¼ is filled with lean protein, and the other ¼ of the plate is filled with starch.
-The plate method allows a variety of foods, but ensures that most of your choices do not come from the starchy carbohydrate group, thereby having less impact on your blood sugar.
+The plate method allows a variety of foods and ensures that most of your choices do not come from the starchy carbohydrate group, thereby having less impact on your blood sugar.

-The Exchange System is somewhere in between the plate method and carb counting when considering ease of use.
-However, the Exchange System has fallen somewhat out of popularity in recent time.
-Not many healthcare providers or diabetes educators use this system any more as their top choice when instructing on carbohydrate management.
-You can, however, still find information on the Exchange System and the following links are good references for the food exchange lists:
+The exchange system is somewhere in between the plate method and carb counting in terms of ease of use.
+However, the exchange system has fallen somewhat out of popularity recently.
+Not many healthcare providers or diabetes educators put this system high on their list when instructing on carbohydrate management.